propertyNames : Schema

 keywords that only apply to types other than strings (such as the

-keyword) is either
+properties keyword) is either

 meaningless or leads to unsatisfiable schemas.
 Conversely, explicitly setting

-keyword to string
+the type keyword to string is redundant.

 Best Practice